capmc/REDCap/README.md

 Contact #3 Due<BR>
 Contact #4 Due

-(3) Modified the filter logic for the following Reports to imporve performance of the Dashbaord (by adding date constraints to reduce unncessary API data pull):
+(3) Modified the filter logic for the following Reports to improve performance of the Dashboard (by adding date constraints to reduce unnecessary API data pull):

 Admin: Dashboard<BR>
 Admin: Dashboard (R.S.)<BR>
 Admin: Dashboard (Completed)<BR>

+(4) Uploaded two zip files:

+All_of_Us_Email.zip: Containing code for sending weekly recruitment emails.
+Sending results are manually imported into REDCap.<BR>
+All_of_Us_Thank_You_Email.zip: containing code for sending daily thank-you note for those who completed the study.
+Sending results are automatically updated in REDCap via API (recorded in "Form 11.
+Admin").

 <B>Dec 5, 2017</B>